 NOTE: Before reading on, it’s important to understand that for various reasons small home additions are not usually cost effective to build modular.
-Next Modular does not do modular home additions smaller than 700 SF.
-Next Modular does not do second story home additions of any size.
+One way to do a modular home “addition” is to attach a small (minimum 1,000 SF) modular home to your existing home.
+Next Modular does not do custom modular home additions, or second story home additions of any size.

 Does your family need more space?
 As children grow in size and number, many families find that they need some extra room.
 Rather than purchase a new home, you should consider adding a modular home addition to your existing house.
 For many, a home addition presents a cost-effective option and one that pays for itself by adding to the resale value of your home.